-- 1. File an application for admission with the Admissions Office. - 2.
+- 1. File the Common Application Form with the Admissions Office. - 2.
 File the Residence Information forms included in the application. - 3.
-Applicants applying for the Cosmetology program must submit proof of graduation from high school. - 4.
 Submit other information, forms, and documents as requested by the College.
-Request additional forms if you are in the following categories: - -Foreign (Non-Immigrants) - -Military personnel (or dependents) stationed in Hawaii.
+Request additional forms if you are in the following categories: - -Foreign (Non-Immigrants) - -Military personnel (or dependents) stationed in Hawaii. - -Cosmetology applicants show proof of graduation from high school.